-Neurofeedback is a drug free way to help you learn how to calm your emotions, reduce pain symptoms and stabilize your attention.
+Neurofeedback Therapy.
+It is a drug free way to help you learn how to calm your emotions, reduce pain symptoms and stabilize your attention.

 What Is Neurofeedback?

 For decades, different forms of biofeedback have been used as to train patients to make physiological changes.
 It’s been an effective treatment for stress, depression, anxiety, pain, high blood pressure, migraines as well as a host of other mind/body conditions.

 With neurofeedback therapy, our goal is to help train the your nervous system to be calmer, and your brain to be more focused.
 Other forms of biofeedback rely on your conscious mind and will to control non body processes.
 For example, biofeedback is commonly used to teach patients to lower their heart rates, thereby teaching them to relax.

 Neurofeedback is a form of biofeedback that evaluates and trains EEG brainwaves.

 But neurofeedback works differently than some other forms of biofeedback.
 It uses the power of non conscious learning to teach skills and stabilize physiological changes.